MichaelAHood/real_estate_recommender/README.md

 3. **seattle**
   1. seattle.csv - a csv of aggregated zillow listings that I queried through the API
   2. bellevue-WA.csv - a csv of address and home ids that I scraped from Zillow search results
-  3. wallingford-seattle-WA.csv - a csv of address and home ids that I scraed
+  3. wallingford-seattle-WA.csv - a csv of address and home ids that I scraped
   4. etc.

 ### Overview

 This recommender system is -- at the core -- a content based information retrieval system.
 Recommendations are made based on the notion of computing a measure of similarity between different listings.
 A content based recommendner is different from a collaborative based recommeder because the later relies on the ratings of other users to make recommednations to a new user.